DNNCommunity/DNNDocs/content/administrators/troubleshooting/ts-error-could-not-load-awssdk/index.md

 uid: ts-error-could-not-load-awssdk
 topic: ts-error-could-not-load-awssdk
 locale: en
-title: Error: Could not load file or assembly 'AWSSDK' or one of its dependencies
+title: "Error: Could not load file or assembly 'AWSSDK' or one of its dependencies"
 dnneditions: Platform,Evoq Content,Evoq Engage
 dnnversion: 09.02.00
 parent-topic: administrators-troubleshooting-overview